y-scope/ystdlib-cpp/README.md

-# ystdlib-cpp
+# ystdlib
 An open-source C++ library developed and used at YScope.

 # Usage

 ## Via CMake's find_package

-Install `ystdlib-cpp` into a directory.
+Install `ystdlib` into a directory.
 Then, in your project's `CMakeLists.txt`, add the following:
 ```cmake
 # Set `ystdlib_BUILD_TESTING` to an accepted `FALSE` class value to skip building unit tests.
 # option(ystdlib_BUILD_TESTING "" OFF)